Siege of Leningrad: Cannibalism

 Steal him out of his cradle.

 NKVD files report the first use of human meat as food on 13 December 1941, with nine cases.
-A report ten days later outlines thirteen cases, which range from a mother smothering her eighteen-month-old to feed her three older children to a plumber killing his wife to feed his sons and nieces.
+A report ten days later outlines 13 cases, ranging from a mother smothering her 18-month-old to feed her three older children to a plumber killing his wife to feed his sons and nieces.

 By December 1942, the NKVD had arrested 2,105 cannibals – dividing them into two legal categories: corpse-eating (трупоедства, trupoyedstvo) and person-eating (людоедства, lyudoyedstvo).
 The latter were usually shot while the former were sent to prison.
 The Soviet Criminal Code had no provision for cannibalism, so all convictions were carried out under Code Article 59–3, "special category banditry".
 Instances of person-eating were significantly lower than that of corpse-eating; of the 300 people arrested in April 1942 for cannibalism, only 44 were murderers.
-64% of cannibals were female, 44% were unemployed, 90% were illiterate or with only basic education, 15% were rooted inhabitants, and only 2% had any criminal records.
-More cases occurred in the outlying districts than in the city itself.
+64% of cannibals were female, 44% were unemployed, 90% were illiterate or with only basic education, 15% were rooted inhabitants, and only 2% had criminal records.
+More cases occurred in the outlying districts.
 Cannibals were often unsupported women with dependent children and no previous convictions, which allowed for a certain level of clemency in legal proceedings.

 Given the scope of mass starvation, cannibalism was relatively rare.
 Far more common was murder for ration cards.
 In the first six months of 1942, Leningrad witnessed 1,216 such murders.
 At the same time, Leningrad was experiencing its highest mortality rate, as high as 100,000 people per month.
-Lisa Kirschenbaum notes that "[rates] of cannibalism provided an opportunity for emphasizing that the majority of Leningraders managed to maintain their cultural norms in the most unimaginable circumstances."
+Lisa Kirschenbaum writes that rates of cannibalism "provided an opportunity for emphasizing that the majority of Leningraders managed to maintain their cultural norms in the most unimaginable circumstances."